 Once you have tried it on, its foam insert seals the deal.
 Also, just like with the previous product, it conducts airflow to keep you in check.

 It means you’re given a service that revolves around breathability and comfort.
-The makers were even kind enough to add in extra padding.
+The makers were even kind enough to add extra padding.

 This has made the gloves portion of the palm thick, it means its shock absorption capabilities have increased.
 It keeps you away from experiencing pain and fatigue during your rides.